tonydegreat1/anthos-acm-configsync-project/README.md

   - Click on `Config` >>> `SETTINGS`
 ![ConfigureACM](https://github.com/awanmbandi/realworld-microservice-projects/blob/zdocs/images/Screen%20Shot%202023-10-31%20at%204.15.04%20PM.png)

-### B) Create and Deploy A Microservice Application Package Across The Fleet
+### B. Create and Deploy A Microservice Application Package Across The Fleet
 - NOTE: This could also be a monitoring software you might want to deploy across your entire Anthos Environment to monitor Workloads
 - Use Case: It could be a Distributed Tracing Software to expose you the application Traces (Across All Environments)
 - Use Case: It Could be a Governance or Compliance Policy or Control which you might want to Enforce Accros All Cloud Workloads